ESG Indicators: how to evaluate sustainability performance

 ESG indicators: an overview

-Finally, Governance indicators scrutinize a company's internal frameworks and ethical practices, including board diversity, executive remuneration, and transparency in operations, making the definition of governance performance crucial for ensuring corporate accountability and aligning business strategies with ethical standards.
+Governance indicators pertain to the internal structures, processes, and values that guide corporate behaviour and decision-making by scrutinizing a company's internal frameworks and ethical practices, including board diversity, executive remuneration, and transparency in operations, making the definition of governance performance crucial for ensuring corporate accountability and aligning business strategies with ethical standards.

 Using ESG Indicators to Evaluate Company Performance